avanimathur/Focus-Boost/README.md

-# Simple Focus Mode
+# Focus Boost

-This is a simple Pomodoro Timer extension for Google Chrome called **Simple Focus Mode**.
+This is a Pomodoro Timer extension for Google Chrome called **Focus Boost**.
 It helps users improve productivity by breaking their work into focused intervals, separated by short breaks.
 The extension allows users to start a Pomodoro session, pause it, and customize the duration of the session.

 ## Features